NWChemEx/Chemist/_sources/background/terminology.rst.txt

       Stands for "Quantum Mechanics/Molecular Mechanics".
 QM/MM is a technique where part of a target system is modeled with quantum mechanics and the rest is modeled with molecular mechanics.

+   SAPT
+      Stands for symmetry adapted perturbation theory.
+SAPT is a technique for decomposing intermolecular interactions into their energetic components.

    UI
       Stands for user interface.
 This is how end users interact with a software